-Fans of the Fab Four already have August 2021 on the calendar for the world premiere of director Peter Jackson’s documentary The Beatles: Get Back.
-Now, the group’s Apple Corps has joined with Callaway Arts and Entertainment to announce a tie-in project sure to get mouths salivating – The Beatles: Get Back, the book.
-The 240-page hardcover tome, the band’s first authorized book release since the best-selling The Beatles Anthology, will be released on August 31, 2021 – just four days after the August 27 release of Jackson’s much-anticipated film.
+UPDATED: Fans of the Fab Four now have November 25, 2021 on the calendar for the Disney+ launch of director Peter Jackson's three-part documentary The Beatles: Get Back.
+Now, the group's Apple Corps has joined with Callaway Arts and Entertainment to announce a tie-in project sure to get mouths salivating - The Beatles: Get Back, the book.
+The 240-page hardcover tome, the band's first authorized book release since the best-selling The Beatles Anthology, will be released on October 12, 2021.

 The Beatles: Get Back lavishly chronicles the making of their final album, Let It Be, in the band members' own words and images of the sessions.
 It's been compiled from transcribed conversations of over 120 hours of studio sessions, and also features hundreds of never-before-published photographs, including images by Linda McCartney and Ethan A. Russell.
 Peter Jackson provides a foreword while novelist Hanif Kureishi pens the introduction.